greenelab/tribe/docs/source/api.rst

 Accessing Tribe through its API
 ===================================

-Tribe makes it easy to programatically retrieve many genesets and collections (and all their versions) at a time, using the gene identifier of preference.
+Tribe makes it easy to programmatically retrieve many genesets and collections (and all their versions) at a time, using your gene identifier of preference.

 Tribe's API